TeodorDimitrov89/TeodorDimitrov89/README.md

 - 👋 Hi, I’m Teodor Dimitrov and I'm a Front End developer
 - 👀 I’m interested in React js and React Native projects.
 - :book: I'm currently learning unit and integration tests.
-- 🌱 I’m currently looking for freelance projects in React.js or/and React Native.
 - 📫 How to reach me?
 You can reach me via email or use my personal website to contact me https://teodordimitrov.vercel.app

 <!---